The Open Polymers 2026 (OPoly26) Dataset and Evaluations: Calculation Details

 \subsection{Calculation Quality Filters}

 We apply the same quality checks as were applied to the \op{} dataset.
 We enforce several quality checks on the resulting DFT calculations before considering them in the final dataset:

-\begin{itemize} \item Referenced energies shall be smaller in magnitude than $\pm$150 eV or with a referenced energy/atom of < 10 eV/atom.
-This removes highly unreasonable configurations; \item Max per atom force shall not exceed 50eV/\angs.
+\begin{itemize} \item Referenced energies smaller in magnitude than $\pm$150 eV or with a referenced energy/atom of < 10 eV/atom.
+This removes highly unreasonable configurations; \item Max per atom force not exceeding 50 eV/\angs.
 This also removes highly unreasonable configurations; \item $S^2 < 0.5$ for open-shell metal-containing systems, $S^2$ < 1.1 otherwise.
-We enforce tighter constraints on metal-systems to avoid incorrect SCF solutions but allow full spin-unpairing which may occur in organic reactivity; \item Enforce alpha, beta, and total electron consistency with the integrated densities.
+We enforce tighter constraints on metal-systems to avoid incorrect SCF solutions but allow full spin-unpairing which may occur in organic reactivity; \item Enforce $\alpha$, $\beta$, and total electron consistency with the integrated densities.
 This indicates insufficient grid density; \item ORCA errors where the final COSX exchange deviates considerably.
 This indicate convergence errors; \item Non-negative HOMO-LUMO gaps. \end{itemize}